 Maturity is about hitting stride.
-It’s the ideal expression of what was intended.

 Writers mature as they develop their voice, honor the reader, and deliver the goods.
 It’s not about complexity or creative energy.
 Such things are add-ons.
 Maturity is about being complete.
 It’s the essence of what was meant to be.

 So — what does spiritual maturity look like?
-How is it distinct from age, experience, or influence?
+How is it distinct from the wisdom of age, experience, or influence?
 And how is it developed?
 If a woman in her twenties meets with a woman in her fifties, is the elder more mature?
 Or if three thirty-year-old guys are talking, are they identical in spiritual maturity?